schnidrig/openhab2-rollershutters/Readme.md

 # Rollershutter Automation Script

 This is a script written for Openhab2.
 It is written in Jython and depends on the new jsr223 scripting feature.
 See [jsr223](http://docs.openhab.org/configuration/jsr223.html) for more information.
+You need at least openhab 2.2.0 dated 20170729 or newer.

 ## Features

-- calendar specifying which daily schedule to run on which day.
+- calendar: specifies the daily schedule that is to be run on a particular day.
-- daily schedules like "workday" "weekend" "vaction" defining which rules are to be run a each type of day
+- daily schedule: e.g. "workday" "weekend" "vacation".
+It defines the rules that are to be run a particular type of day.
-- rules defining when to run what action on which items
+- rule: defines the time/trigger and action to be run on which rollershutter.
-- shading logic: for each window calculate when it is sunlit based on astro binding info and a shading model for each window.
+- shading logic: create a shading model for each rollershutter and then have the script calculate if it is currently sunlit or not. (using the astro binding).
+Autoclose the rollershutter when window is sunlit.
-- take into account weather binding info or sun sensor
+- weather / sun sensor awareness: include info from weather binding and / or a sun sensor
 - master automation ON/OFF switch
 - entirely configured through yaml

+## Known Bugs

+- The script depends on: `org.eclipse.smarthome.core.scheduler.CronExpression` which still has bugs.
+E.g. `30.07.2017` does not match `* * * ? * SAT,SUN *`.
+- The script is still relatively new and needs more testing. -> Use at your own risk ;-)

 ## Config

 The examples are not from an actual running config.
-There may very well be inconsistencies.
+There may very well be errors or inconsistencies.
+If you replace your config file with this repo you should get a working demo site.

 ### Calendar

-The calendar defines which daily schedule should run on what day.
+The calendar specifies the daily schedule that is to be run on a particular day.
 E.g. you may define daily schedules like workday, weekend and vacation:

     calendar:
       - desc: "Summer Vacation"